 Most people know that one of the best ways to prevent window failure during hurricane season is to have quality shutters up to protect them and keep debris and wind from entering.
 However, not taking even a Category 1 storm seriously can damage and shatter windows.
 Even if your only method of protection is nailing down sheets of plywood to your window, that is better than leaving them bare for the storm.

+Now that you’ve read about causes of window failure during hurricanes, you know what you need to do.
 Hurricane windows can provide protection and peace of mind for storms and beyond.
 To ensure a sound installation, as well as an understanding of what can best protect your house, it’s important to choose a trusted installer who has had South Florida’s back since they put up their first shutter.
 At ASP Windows and Doors, we specialize in protection and impact proofing your home.
 Contact us today to see how we can prepare your home from storms and other outside elements.